ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

 Then we need to manually implement the new method for all shapes.
-So run-time
+So while
-polymorphism sounds great on paper, but in the end, we have to manually do lots
+run-time polymorphism sounds great on paper, it falls apart when you actually
-of stuffs.
-I'm probably missing something, and I'm happy to have my mind
-changed.
-But as of right now, I think that run-time polymorphism falls apart
-when you really think about it.
+write the entire system that operates at run-time.
+What really changed is that
+run-time polymorphism hides away the difficulty of maintaining multiple types
+of data in some places.
+It might be useful in certain circumstances, but the
+difficulty is still there.

 # The alternative